TimGrt/Ansible-Workshop-Exercises/docs/day2/automation-platform/automation-platform-workflows.md

 Note how the workflow run is shown in the Jobs > Deploy Webapp Server Output.
 In contrast to a normal job template job execution, there is no playbook output when the job completes but the time to complete the job is displayed.
 If you want to look at the actual playbook run, hover over the node you wish to see the details on and click it.
 Within the Details view of the job, select the **Output** menu to see the playbook output.
 If you want to get back the **Output** view of the **Deploy WebappServer** workflow, under Views -> Jobs -> **XX - Deploy Webapp Server** will take you back to the Output overview.

+!!! note
-NOTE: Where `XX` is the number of the job run.
+    `XX` is the number of the job run.

 ![jobs view of workflow](images/job_workflow.png)